williamdlees/digger/docs/examples/rhesus_igh.rst

-.. human_igh:
+.. _ rhesus_igh:

 Annotating the rhesus macaque IGH locus
 =======================================

 In this example we will see how to:

-- How to create PWMs from existing IMGT annotations
+* Create position weight matrices from existing IMGT annotations
-- Use the underlying commands that digger calls, and how they might be useful when annotating multiple contigs or scaffolds
+* Use the underlying commands that digger calls, and understand how they might be useful when annotating multiple contigs or scaffolds

 IMGT has identified scaffolds in the 2006 rhesus macaque reference assembly, Mmul_051212, which lie within the IGH locus.
-Here we will bring them together in a single file and annotate them with PWMs derived from the current reference assembly, rhemac10 (Mmul_10).
+Here we will bring them together in a single file and annotate them with motifs derived from the current reference assembly, rhemac10 (Mmul_10).
 While this example is somewhat artificial, in that the scaffolds could equally well be handled individually using the digger command, the approach is useful where the number of sequences to be processed is large.
-It also serves to show how the individual commands in the package can be used.
-This provides some additional flexibility, for example in tuning the blast searches, and also illsutates how they work together.
+The example also serves to show how the individual commands in the package can be used.
+This provides some additional flexibility, for example in tuning the blast searches, and also illustrates how they work together.
+The comparison with IMGT's annotation of Mmul_051212, and a script to reproduce this example using the steps below, can be found `in digger's Git repository <https://github.com/williamdlees/digger/tree/main/tests/rhesus_macaque/IGH/Mmul_521212>`__.

 Data
 ****

-As in the previous example, the rhesus IGH reference set can be downloaded from IMGT with the `receptor_utils <https://williamdlees.github.io/receptor_utils/_build/html/introduction.html>`__ command
+As in the previous example, the rhesus IGH germline reference set can be downloaded from IMGT with the `receptor_utils <https://williamdlees.github.io/receptor_utils/_build/html/introduction.html>`__ command
 ``extract_refs`` (receptor_utils is installed as part of digger's installation).
 However, the rhesus IG gapped V-genes provided by IMGT contain additional inserted codons relative to the conventional IMGT alignment.
 As digger (alongside other tools) expects the conventional alignment, a further step is needed to realign the gapped sequences, using the receptor_utils tool ``fix_macaque_gaps``.
 The following commands will prepare the reference data::